Cyber Crimes & Division

 Anyway this all leads to the fire and Zoey finding herself suspected of causing it and so guilty of killing her son except of course things are not that simple so Zoey investigates.
 I won't give anything away other than to say she begins to suspect Barry and what she discovers shocks her but of course she is one woman against a husband who has regular cop buddies rather than hers who are part of the cyber squad and are desk jockeys.

-The sad thing about "Sole Custody" is that both Julie Benz and Rick Ravanello have appeared in some above average TV movies but here find themselves swimming in a sea of mediocrity.
+The sad thing about "Sole Custody" is that both Julie Benz and Rick Ravanello have appeared in some above average TV movies but here they find themselves swimming in a sea of mediocrity.
 Their characters are so ordinary that neither is really given much to do other than look good which both do with ease.

 What this all boils down to is that "Sole Custody" is just another middle of the road made for TV movie which is pretty obvious from start to finish.
 As I said you probably won't remember that much of it after the first 24 hours but for those who enjoy made for TV movies it will be another entertaining distraction for a rainy afternoon.